arob5/arob5.github.io/_posts/2024-01-11-GP-specifications.md

 ---
-title: Comparing Approaches for Specifying and Estimating Gaussian Process Parameters
+title: Gaussian Process Priors, Specification and Parameter Estimation
-subtitle: I review and derive various formulas that come in handy when sequentially adding data to a Gaussian process model.
+subtitle: A deep dive into hyperparameter specifications for GP mean and covariance functions, including both frequentist and Bayesian methods for hyperparameter estimation.
 layout: default
 date: 2024-01-11
 keywords: Gaussian-Process